httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

       checksum, which is the first word of the output of the UNIX "sum" command.
-      This digest-algorithm MUST NOT be used as it does not provide more protection than the current integrity mechanisms such as TLS.
+      This digest-algorithm MUST NOT be used as it does not provide more protection than current integrity mechanisms such as TLS.
     * Reference: [UNIX], this document.
-    * Status: deprecated
+    * Status: obsoleted

   unixcksum
   : * Description: The algorithm computed by the UNIX "cksum" command,